Floating-Eye-Software/test-repo/.github/ISSUE_TEMPLATE/management-review.md

 **Date:** [YYYY-MM-DD]
 **Period Covered:** [Quarter/Year]

----

 ## 1. Review of Previous Actions
-[Summarize the status of actions from the previous Management Review.]
+[Summarize the status of actions, improvements, and decisions from the previous Management Review.]

----

 ## 2. Context and Interested Parties
-[Note relevant changes in internal/external context or stakeholder needs.]
+[Note relevant changes in internal/external context, stakeholder needs, and business environment.]

----

 ## 3. QMS Performance and Effectiveness
-Provide summary data or links to evidence:
+[Provide summary data or links to evidence]
 - **Customer satisfaction and feedback:** [Summary/link]
 - **Quality objectives status:** [Summary/link]
 - **Process performance and product/service conformity:** [Summary/link]